 Mounting individual pieces in precise physical relationships is a particularly difficult installation challenge.
 This is especially true if the work must be displayed on an unforgiving surface such as brick.

-The first slide shows a small easy-to-mount wooden disk with a steel cladding.
-The second slide shows how three small magnets are mounted to each of the three 120-degree arcs that compose each piece.
+The image below shows a small easy-to-mount wooden disk with a steel cladding.
+The final image shows how three small magnets are mounted to each of the three 120-degree arcs that compose each piece.
 Once the small discs are located on the wall, the finished art work can be attached to the steel disks and fine adjustments can be made after the fact.